 The EAL and Technology class is friendly and informative and designed to give you confidence in using technology.
 Great opportunity for people visiting Australia and would like to continue to develop your English and Beginner Technology skills in a supportive local community environment.

-Term class runs twice weekly for 10 weeks (except Melbourne Cup day 7/11/17), 3 hours Tuesday, 2 hours Thursday.
+Term class runs twice on a Tuesday and Thursday for 9 weeks.
+Duration: 3 hours on Tuesday 2 hours on Thursday.

 - Build your confidence and knowledge in technology, specifically computers and laptops in a supportive environment for students which English is an additional Language.

 - Increased knowledge of Microsoft Office packages including Word, Excel and Powerpoint, plus greater understanding of using Email and Internet searching